PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas-gsoc2024.md

 8.  **Difficulty:** Medium
 9.  **Impact Definition:** Core development, Risky/Exploratory

-### Event Parity - Talawa Mobile

-1. **Description:** We have recently added many new features to the API to that enhance event management.
-These are not reflected in our mobile app.
-2. **Expected Outcomes:**
-   1. **Requirements:** Your proposal must meet the guidelines below.
-It must:
-      1. Provide user feature parity with the Talawa Admin User Portal for event management.
-      2. Not add any Admin or Super Admin features.
-These must remain solely in the Talawa-Admin web app.
-   2. **Other:**
-      1. The challenge will be in creating an intuitive UI/UX to make these features desirable.
-The UI/UX must conform with our design guide and Figma files found here: https://docs.talawa.io/docs/design/ux/ux-design-system
-      2. Significant updates to this feature were added to Talawa API in the past year.
-We welcome GitHub issues to verify and rectify the expected functionality of this API support during the GSoC evaluation period.
-2. **Repos to update:** Talawa, Talawa-API
-3. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-4. **Depends on Project:** N/A
-5. **Project Size:** 350
-6. **Possible Mentors:** TBD
-7. **Difficulty:** Medium
-8.  **Impact Definition:** Risky/Exploratory

 ### Hybrid: Hybrid Innovation

 1. **Description:** Do the ideas need something more?
 What completely new thoughts could be applied to the existing ideas?
 If you have answers to these questions then this section is for you.